 Connect with me

-My name is Sean Gallagher, a British photographer and filmmaker who has been based in Asia for almost a decade.
+My name is Sean Gallagher, a British photographer and filmmaker who has been based in Asia for over a decade.

 From the Tibetan Plateau to the Indonesian archipelago, I often spend months in the field travelling across the continent documenting its most important environmental, social and cultural issues for some of the world’s leading news outlets.

-I am a 6-time recipient of the Pulitzer Center on Crisis Reporting travel grant, am represented by National Geographic Creative and am a Fellow of the Royal Geographical Society (with IBG).
+I am a 7-time recipient of the Pulitzer Center on Crisis Reporting travel grant, am represented by National Geographic Creative and am a Fellow of the Royal Geographical Society (with IBG).